 What is so striking about this deceptively simple little poem is how Glück took harvest time and the barren field to bring us to the barren wife and, finally, the spirit of the dead child that lives in a nearby tree.
 Smooth transitions such as these (from the outer landscape to the inner experience to occultism) may seem easy enough but are rather tricky to render in poetic form.
-And, Glück pulls off another feat, which is to say it all in her typical brevity and understatedness.
-And, while birth and maternity are popular themes in Glück’s poetry, as they are here, her ambivalence towards them gives the poem even more of an air of mystery.
+And, Glück pulls off another feat: saying it all in her typical brevity and understatedness.
+And, while birth and maternity are popular themes across Glück’s poetry, as they are here, her ambivalence toward them gives the poem even more of an air of mystery.
 The barren landscape can be seen as the aftermath of a fruitful harvest or the result of destruction through pestilence.
 Similarly, the barren wife can be seen as one who has given birth to a child lost or one who is unable to give birth even as she offers up her seed as some kind of payment.

 Enough said.
 Enjoy this poem as something different this Halloween.

 picked clean, the sheaves

 among cinquefoil, as the toothed moon rises:

 This is the barrenness